Feasts & New Moon Dates

 - Passover/Pesach: Full moon evening of (Lev.
 23:5)

-- Feast of Unleavened Breads/Hag Matzot: a Holy Convocation on the first day from Pesach eve on Friday, April 11 through Saturday, April 12 after sundown, then week of Unleavened bread observed through Friday, April 18, 2025 at sundown with a a Holy Convocation on the 7th day of Unleavened Bread from Thursday evening April 17 through Friday, April 18, 2025 at evening.
+- Feast of Unleavened Breads/Hag Matzot: a Holy Convocation on the first day from Pesach eve on Wednesday, April 1st at sundown through April 2nd to sundown, then week of Unleavened bread observed through April 8th, 2026 at sundown with a Holy Convocation on the 7th day of Unleavened Bread from Wednesday evening April 7th through April 8th, 2026 at evening.
 (Lev.
 23:6)

-- Counting the Omer: Count 50 days starting from the evening before Sunday, April 13th through to Sunday, June 1st, 2025 (From the day after the Sabbath (counting starts after sundown Saturday evening) through 7 complete sabbaths – Lev.
-23:15-16) (Anniversary of Ten Commandments given on 6th of Sivan falls on June 2nd, 2025 in Israel)
+- Counting the Omer: Count 50 days starting from Sunday, April 5th through to Sunday, May 24th, 2026 (From the day after the Sabbath (counting starts after sundown Saturday evening) through 7 complete sabbaths – Lev.
+23:15-16) (Many also observe the Anniversary of Ten Commandments given on 6th of Sivan which falls on May 22nd, 2026 in Israel)

-- Feast of Weeks/Shavu’ot/Pentecost in the 3rd Month: a Holy Convocation from evening of Saturday, May 31st – Sunday, June 1st, 2025 (“And this whole Feast was celebrated in heaven from the days of Creation…” Jubilees 6:18) (“And she [Sarah] bore a son in the third month [Sivan], and in the middle of the month, at the time of which Hashem spoken to Avraham, on the Feast of the Firstfruits of the harvest, Yitzchak was born.”
-Jubilees 16:13 – Note: this shows that Shavu’ot when counted correctly as 7 complete Sabbaths it can even sometimes fall close to the middle of the month!
-This year the full moon of the middle of the month is on the 11th and Shavu’ot falls just a few days before.) (“…and so they came to Yerushalayim as the Feast of Weeks was approaching” 2 Maccabees 12:31) (“And when the day of Shavu’ot was fully come, they (the talmidim) were all with one accord in one place.”
+- Feast of Weeks/Shavu’ot/Pentecost in the 3rd Month: a Holy Convocation from evening of Saturday, May 23rd – Sunday, May 24th, 2026 (“And this whole Feast was celebrated in heaven from the days of Creation…” Jubilees 6:18) (“And she [Sarah] bore a son in the third month [Sivan], and in the middle of the month, at the time of which Hashem spoken to Avraham, on the Feast of the Firstfruits of the harvest, Yitzchak was born.”
+Jubilees 16:13 – Note: this shows that Shavu’ot when counted correctly as 7 complete Sabbaths it can even sometimes fall close to the middle of the month! (“…and so they came to Yerushalayim as the Feast of Weeks was approaching” 2 Maccabees 12:31) (“And when the day of Shavu’ot was fully come, they (the talmidim) were all with one accord in one place.”
 Acts 2:1

 Fasts: